Veterans Memorial Auditorium

 page added October 24, 2009

 All ads and articles courtesy the Columbus Metropolitan Library.
 Phil Harrington's photos appear on this site with the permission of Evan Harrington with respect to his father and family and for which we greatly appreciate their use.
 As of December 2014 we have been informed that all of Phil Harrington's photos including the ones pictured here are now and only licensed through Corbis.
-Evan Harrington has created an account with Fine Art America for the sale and distribution of individual prints.
+Evan Harrington expects to have a system up and running to sell individual prints direct soon.

 1 from "Presley Ducats" - Ohio State Journal, May 25, 1956 p17 courtesy Columbus Public Library